 - Follow &SISTERS at @and.sisters on Instagram & sign up to our mailing list.
 We will keep you tuned on all things shadow banning.

 - Share this information with your friends and family.
-Whether it’s a private message or sharing on insta stories, your voice matters & has influence with those around you.
+Whether it’s a private message or sharing on Insta stories, your voice matters & has influence with those around you.

 - Most importantly- don’t let shadow banning change what you post.
-We all need the word vagina a few times more in our lives & we need to see honest depictions of our bodies doing their thing from puberty to menopause.
+We all need to hear the word vagina a few times more in our lives & we need to see honest depictions of our bodies doing their thing from puberty to menopause.